motm-therapy/website/docs/location.md

 # Location

-Our providers are licensed by state boards to serve clients via telehealth or in-person psychotherapy sessions.

 ## Telehealth

-Please review our [Providers](providers/index.md) page to find a provider licensed to operate in your state of residence.
+All our providers are licensed by state boards to serve clients via telehealth or in-person psychotherapy sessions, Clients must reside within a state that the therapist is licensed to provide services in.

 ## In Person